Back to The Ultimate Guide to Sims 4 CC Hair: Alpha, Maxis Match & Everything You Need (2026)hair

 Rarely, two CC packages will conflict with each other in a way that causes one or both to not load.
 This is uncommon with hair CC specifically (it's more common with gameplay mods that modify the same game system), but it can happen when two hair files both try to replace the same slot or override the same base game asset.

-Fae Hair by aharris00britney
+Claudia Hair by greenllamas

-Fae Hair by aharris00britney
+Claudia Hair by greenllamas

 View Mod →